gopal106/Dockerize-sprintboot-app-with-mongodb/README.md

 # Dockerize-sprintboot-app-with-mongodb
-How to dockerize sprint Boot Application with MongoDB
+How to dockerize Sprint Boot Application with MongoDB